pushtell/react-bootstrap-date-picker/README.md

 ### `<DatePicker />`

 DatePicker component.
-Renders as an [react-bootstrap input element](https://react-bootstrap.github.io/components.html#forms).
+Renders as a [react-bootstrap input element](https://react-bootstrap.github.io/components.html#forms).

+[Input element](https://react-bootstrap.github.io/components.html#forms) properties are passed through to the input element.

 * **Properties:**
   * `clearButtonElement` - Character or component to use for the clear button.